 1

-Boil water and slice the lemongrass chicken: In a large pot, bring water to a boil (1 to 2 liters, 2 to 3 liters, 3 to 4 liters) for the vermicelli.
+Boil water & slice the chicken: In a large pot, bring water to a boil for the vermicelli.

 2